TokenMarketNet/smart-contracts/README.rst

 * **Refund**: Built-in refund and minimum funding goal protect investors

-* **Migration**: Token holders can opt in to a new version of the token contract in the case the token owner wants to add more functionality to their token
+* **Token upgrade**: Token holders can opt in to a new version of the token contract in the case the token owner wants to add more functionality to their token

 * **Reissuance**: There can be multiple crowdsales for the same token (pre-ICO, ICO, etc.)